emeadows/monadic-wack-a-mole/README.md

 to a more complex one which takes some kind of configuration (returning a ConfiguredResult)

 The order of complexity of the examples are:
-    * CatHerdingForBeginners
++ CatHerdingForBeginners
-    * CatHerdingForBeginners2
++ CatHerdingForBeginners2
-    * CatHerdingWithConfiguration
++ CatHerdingWithConf
-    * CatHerdingWithConfiguration2
++ CatHerdingWithConf2

       /\_/\       /\_/\       /\_/\       /\_/\